A Bridge Between Climate Science and Economics: OPTiMEM and the Heat Conjecture for Estimation of Social Cost of Greenhouse Gases: Introduction

 We build on what has come before, utilising basic DICE model parameters such as discount rate components and the 300 year term---amended per our analyses.
 We do not attempt to express non-market damages, nor other damages outside of the NOAA dataset.
 NOAA's dataset catalogues damage to property, insured and uninsured (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S4).

 Within each scenario, we present up to 1500 years of cost totals, with tables computed for 300, 500, and 1500 year spans (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S13).
 300 years is the DICE span.
-500 years is past OHC transitional phase of the curve (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S6.5).
+500 years is past the curve OHC transitional phase (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S6.5).
 1500 years is our maximum.
 For each scenario we compute 3 different rates of CO$_2$ drawdown.
-And for each of those CO$_2$ drawdown rates, we use four different discount rates for our tables, which are output as .xlsx files, available as supplements, and as tables (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S13).
+And for each of those CO$_2$ drawdown rates, we use three different discount rates for our tables, which are output as .xlsx files, available as supplements, and as tables (\href{https://doi.org/10.48550/arXiv.2601.06085}{CMP:} \S13).
 The full range of results is shown in isosurface graphs (fig. \ref{Fig_SCC_isosurface_2Views}).

 We make no attempt to model net-zero CO$_2$.
 We do not think it is politically possible for nations to crash their economies by energy starvation.
 We do not see evidence that the globe will move toward net-zero carbon, except by running out of fossil fuel, which will be signalled by high prices.
 That decline is likely to precipitate war absent substitution.